-- 1) Teams can earn a maximum of 15 referee points during the season - 2) Teams can earn a maximum of 2 referee points per week - 3) Referee points can be earned by as many different referees as you have representing your team (limited by the two rules above). - 4) A team must receive at least 8 referee points during the season to qualify for area playoffs and to be awarded trophies. - 5) A referee will earn 2 points for completing a center referee assignment and 1 point for completing an assistant referee assignment. - 6) If all referee positions are filled for a particular Saturday, an opportunity to earn 1 referee point will be offered to referees who sign up for a "stand-by" slot and make themselves available in case of a "no-show" for an assigned referee. - 7) Referee points can also be earned by referee during Region 9's Adult League Sunday play
+- 1. A team can earn a maximum of 16 referee points during the season. - 2.
+A team can earn up to 6 referee points per week, but the total referee points in any given week cannot exceed the sum of the Week # (Week 1 to 11) and 5 (maximum extra points per week). - 3.
+Referee points can be earned by as many different referees as you have representing your team (subject to the first two rules above). - 4.
+A team must receive at least 11 referee points over the course of the season in order to qualify for Area Playoffs or to be awarded trophies or medals. - 5.
+A referee will earn 2 points for completing a center referee assignment and 1 point for completing an assistant referee assignment. - 6.
+If all referee positions are filled for a particular Saturday, an opportunity to earn 1 referee point will be offered to referees who sign up for a "stand-by" slot and make themselves available in case of a "no-show" for an assigned referee. - 7.
+Referee points can also be earned by referee during Region 9's Adult League and some Extra League games that play on Sundays.
+Every effort should be made to fulfill your points on Saturdays.
+However if all slots are full on Saturday, Sundays are an option.